Get expert advice on Inheritance Disputes. Call: 0845 218 0234

 What is Reasonable Financial Provision?

 Essentially, this is for the court to decide; however a number of issues will be taken into account, including Your current financial resources and needs and the needs you are likely to have in the foreseeable future; any obligations or responsibilities the deceased had towards you; the size and nature of the estate and any physical or mental disability you may have.

 Who Can Claim?

 Any person who was supported by the deceased prior to death may make an application for financial provision.
 This provision applies not only to the spouse or civil partner and legitimate children, but may also include illegitimate children and non-relatives who may have been maintained either wholly or in part by the deceased prior to their death.
 If this is your situation then you may have grounds for a claim.

 Who to Trust to Handle Your Claim?

-When choosing who to trust to claim your inheritance, we recommend that you consider how many years they have been established, the value of compensation that has actually been recovered for clients, whether the Solicitor will make sure that you receive the maximum inheritance due to you on a commercial basis, should your case be successful, whether your claim will be pursued on.
+When choosing who to trust to claim your inheritance, we recommend that you consider how many years they have been established, the value of compensation that has actually been recovered for clients, whether the Wills and Probate solicitor will make sure that you receive the maximum inheritance due to you on a commercial basis, should your case be successful, whether your claim will be pursued on.
 No Win, No Cost, or No Win, No Fee basis and whether you are made aware of the important differences and whether complex or difficult cases are welcomed.